OliverHolt/Opticron-Website/README.md

 This will set-up the database, seed the database with data and then have your machine listen to port 5000.
 This is needed in order for the front-end UI to make GET requests to the database.

-After that, open a new terminal (don't close the one above) and follow these steps:
+After that, download this repo, open a new terminal (don't close the one above) and follow these steps:

 1. cd into /Opticron-Website
 2. In your terminal, run this command: npm start